gschmutz/integration-architecture-workshop/11-camel-service/README.md

 #### Using FileZilla

-FileZilla can bereached by navigating to <http://integrationplatform:5800>.
+FileZilla can be reached by navigating to <http://dataplatform:5800>.

 Before you connect to the FTP service, make sure that you change the Filezilla FTP mode to `Active`.
 From the **File** menu, select **Settings ...** and then navigate to **FTP** and change the **Transfer Mode** to **Active**.
 Click **OK** to save the settings.